ubirch/ubirch-mbed-nacl-cm0/README.md

 adapted for use with [mbed](https://mbed.org) and [Calliope mini](http://calliope.cc) by [Matthias L. Jugel](https://github.com/thinkberg).

+# Status

+> ⚡ *Work in progress.* An audit for this implementation is pending.

 # License

 This work is available under the [Apache License](LICENSE)